tanveer744/EventHub/README.md

  Open http://localhost:8080/ in your browser

 ### Student Workflow:
-1. Switch betweeen list of Users.
+1. Switch between list of Users.
 2. Browse events on the homepage - you can see hackathons, workshops, fests, etc.
 3. Click on any event to see details (description, venue, timing)
 4. Hit "Register" to sign up for events